cerbos/cerbos/README.md

   </tr>
 </table>

 _Using Cerbos?
-Open a PR to add yourself_
+Open a PR to add your company._

 How it works
 ------------